CORPS OF TRANSPORT

 kitchens of the ‘Slop Jockeys’.
 In 1993 they were also incorporated

-unit did incur the wrath of the Scousers on one occasion when we went to
+unit did incur the wrath of the usually jovial scousers on one occasion at Grantham, when we went to

-get our scoff, directly after we had been for a training session in the
+get our food, directly after we had been for a training session in the

 gas chamber.
-Despite having been in the air, some of the CS gas was still
+Despite having been in the clean air, some of the CS gas was still

-clinging to our clothing, and it sure made a few eyes water among the
+clinging to our clothing.
+It sure made a few eyes water among the

-As I spent much of my time mooching around in a Land Rover feeling important, as any good Movement Controller with a few stripes and an armband should, my personal weapon was the venerable Sterling sub-machine gun.
-Designed way back in 1944, to me it always seemed to be more of a ‘pop gun’ than anything as it had almost no recoil when compared to the FN rifle.
-It fired 9mm rounds at a rate of 550 per minute but was rather inaccurate over about 500 yards, at least when I was firing it.
+As I spent much of my time in a Land Rover, my personal weapon was the venerable Sterling sub-machine gun.
+Designed way back in 1944, to me it always seemed to be more of a pop gun than anything, as it had almost no recoil when compared to the SLR rifle.
+It fired 9mm rounds at a rate of 550 per minute but was rather inaccurate over about 500 yards at most, at least when I was firing it.
 They were more designed for house clearance, urban warfare and confined space combat than anything else.
-In that scenario they were ‘point and spray’, or more aptly, point and pray.

 were always stories circulating about the Sterling, more urban myth than